Nevenall/monsters/The Gibberer.md

 but instead got this gibbering rager

 The Gibberer, so it is reported, was birthed from a failed attempt to conjure a being to speak secrets to its master.
 Instead, the Gibberer is a demented creature bent only on sharing the madness of its "secrets" which drools forth from its maw as a stinking yellow foam.
-The mearst fleck of this foam spreads madness, so the Gibberer is careful always to coat its claw before striking.
+The merest fleck of this foam spreads madness, so the Gibberer is careful always to coat its claw before striking.

 ## Instinct